 I receive countless emails inquiring about the scruffy dog gear.
 “What camera do you use?
 What lenses should I buy?
 What’s the best equipment to shoot pets with?”
 Please understand that i do not have time to respond to these kinds of queries, but I do offer mentoring, and there is a Got Questions? forum on the SDP facebook page created for followers with quick questions on anything related to photography or dogs.

 I’ve been a Nikon user for years, but also use Canon.
 However, whether Nikon or Canon or Sony or Leica or Hasselblad or whatever, “brand” is not the essence of photography.
-Yes, professional cameras and lenses definitely make a difference in how your images are captured and ultimately the quality of those images when dealing with difficult lighting situations, so rest assured that scruffy dog is geared to deliver … shooting with Nikon’s top bodies: D3S and D4S and Canon’s top: 1DX … and too many lenses to list.
+Yes, professional bodies and lenses definitely make a difference in how your images are captured and ultimately the quality of those images when dealing with difficult lighting situations, so rest assured that scruffy dog is geared to deliver … shooting with Nikon’s top bodies: D3S and D4S and Canon’s 1DX … and too many lenses to list.

 However, these are tools. and owning such equipment does not necessarily make someone a photographer.
 It’s the artist’s eye that makes a photographer … the ability to see and work the light, to envision an image and capture it, and then to ‘develop’ it further in the digital darkroom, to have a command over the software so that the image can be everything you envisioned in that originating moment.
 The cameras and lenses are simply tools which enable you — the artist — to reach that end.

 First and foremost, your best tools are your eye and your creativity.